onlyuser/XLang/README.md

 ![picture alt](https://sites.google.com/site/onlyuser/files/ast.png "1+2*3")

-XLang is a Lex-Yacc parser "framework" for rapid language prototyping.
+XLang is a parser framework for language modeling.
 It is also a demonstration of various ways one could build a yacc-based parser.
-Seven variations of parser are presented, varying in feature completeness.
+Seven variations of parser are presented, varying in features.

 The first variation (0_XLang_full), is a full-featured parser.
 With each successive variation, non-critical features are stripped until there is